quasarframework/quasar-framework.org/source/api/js-app-visibility.md

 (Boolean) AppVisibility.isVisible()
 ```

-There is also an event triggered when focus changes:
+There is also an event triggered when focus changes (read about Events [here](/api/js-events.html)):

 | Event Name | Parameters | Description |
 | --- | --- | --- |